sorin-manole/shadow/src/docs/configuration/dependencies/README.md

 Shadow configures the default `shadowJar` task to merge all dependencies from the project's `runtime` configuration into the final JAR.
-The configurations to from which to source dependencies for the merging can be configured using the `configurations` property of the [`ShadowJar`](http://imperceptiblethoughts.com/shadow/api/com/github/jengelman/gradle/plugins/shadow/tasks/ShadowJar.html) task type.
+The configurations from which to source dependencies for the merging can be configured using the `configurations` property of the [`ShadowJar`](http://imperceptiblethoughts.com/shadow/api/com/github/jengelman/gradle/plugins/shadow/tasks/ShadowJar.html) task type.

 ```groovy